psennats/drm.igt-gpu-tools/README.md

     # dnf builddep igt-gpu-tools

-But keep in mind that this may be slightly outdated and miss some recently added dependencies for building the current master.
+But keep in mind that this may be slightly outdated and miss some recently added dependencies for building the current version.

 Building